 local: all gradients are copied to CPU memory and weights are updated there.

-device: both gradients’ aggregation and weight updating are run on GPUs.
-It also attempts to use GPU peer-to-peer communication, which potentially accelerates the communication.
-But this option may result in higher GPU memory usage.
+KVStorealso attempts to use GPU peer-to-peer communication, potentially accelerating the communication.
+Note that this option may result in higher GPU memory usage.

 When using a large number of GPUs, e.g. >=4, we suggest using